 The Quarters is a beautifully restored classic Art Deco guesthouse, located in Babinda, Tropical North Queensland.
 Just a 40 minute drive south of Cairns, this historic nurses home is a heritage icon and local landmark.

-Designed for overseas travelers and interstate guests visiting the coast and southern region of Cairns, The Quarters has been thoughtfully renovated to become a fifteen room Art Deco Guest house with a 1930's feel.
+Designed for overseas travelers and interstate guests visiting the coast and southern region of Cairns, The Quarters has been thoughtfully renovated to become a fifteen room Art Deco Guest house and a shared flat to sleep 5 with a 1930's feel.
 Its elevated position, expansive tropical surrounds and distinctive art deco architecture, make for a pleasing and memorable holiday experience.

-Single and double shared facility rooms have the option of two shower blocks including a bathtub, and a well appointed kitchen, T.V. room, and common dining room.
+Single shared facility rooms and one king-sized room have the option of two shower blocks including a bathtub, and a well-appointed kitchen, T.V. room, and common dining room.
 The stunning view from the upper balcony is a big attraction.

 Each room has a private shower and toilet in the bedroom.
 Romantic décor and bushland views create a restful atmosphere.